 The Research Institute supports research activities on the campus of Nationwide Children’s Hospital.
-The Research Institute is organized into 13 Centers of Emphasis, two of which specifically address research issues in ID: Centers for Microbial Pathogenesis and Vaccines and Immunity.
+The Research Institute is organized into 13 Centers of Emphasis, two of which specifically conduct ID research: Centers for Microbial Pathogenesis and Vaccines and Immunity.
 More than 1,300 investigators and employees work in the research laboratories and offices, which includes 3 research buildings and more than 539,000 square feet of space.

-Fellows will be introduced to the research faculty early in the fellowship and will select a mentor with whom they will work towards completion of the scholarly activity requirement of the American Board of Pediatrics.
-A Scholarship Oversight Committee will be developed to assist fellows in accomplishing this goal.
+Fellows will be introduced to the research faculty early in the fellowship and will select a primary mentor with whom they will work towards completion of the scholarly activity requirement of the American Board of Pediatrics.
+A Scholarship Oversight Committee will be assigned to assist fellows in accomplishing this goal.

 The fellow’s administrative experience and exposure to the health care system and community resources are afforded by attendance at Nationwide Children’s Hospital Infection Control Committee monthly meetings and meetings dealing with community ID issues at the City of Columbus Health Department.

 Global Health Experience